HYDRA

 Estonia

-In Estonia track mostly follows roads and hiking paths of Estonian forest service (“RMK”), which follows Latvian-Estonian border quite closely, sometimes even peaking into Latvia.
+Here track mostly follows roads and hiking paths of Estonian forest service (“RMK”), which follows Latvian-Estonian border quite closely, sometimes even peaking into Latvia (Ape town).
 From Valga city route winds through famous Karula and Haanja nature parks.
 You might want to come back to the beautiful river singletracks that will lead you to finish.
-The route also shares most of its kilometers with famous Tartu marathon track.
+The route also shares some of its kilometers with famous Tartu marathon track.

 In this manner Hydra's trail traverses Baltic countries

-The route is varied and has to offer technical cross country singletracks, long fast gravel sections and everchanging forest roads which go through most beautiful parts of Lithuania, Latvia and Estonia.
+The route is varied and has to offer technical cross country singletracks (there's tons of it), long fast gravel sections and everchanging forest roads which go through most beautiful parts of Lithuania, Latvia and Estonia.
 Along the way you will have an opportunity to visit a handful of the Baltic States' cities: Kaunas, Vilnius, Zarasai, Riga, Sigulda, Cesis, Valmiera and etc.

 We hope you'll be fascinated as we are of how close some of the singletracks appear to be near the city centers and how beautiful and untouched nature is in Baltic states!